Grand Challenges in Wind Energy Science

 Grand Challenge 1: The Atmosphere

-To improve wind turbine performance and reliability, researchers must increase characterization of air turbulence, wakes (slower air movement downwind of a wind turbine), and local climates to understand their effect on energy generation.
-Specifically for offshore wind farms, additional research is needed to optimize for offshore wind environments.
+To improve technology performance and reliability, researchers must increase characterization of air turbulence, wakes (slower air movement downwind of a wind turbine), and local weather to understand their effect on energy generation.

 Grand Challenge 2: The Wind Turbine